SAP Supply Chain Management: Planning, Logistics, and Lifecycle in One Portfolio

 How Does SAP IBP Work for Supply Chain Planning?

-SAP IBP runs as a cloud service with five planning modules:
+IBP runs as a cloud service with five planning modules:

 Supply Planning.
 Matches supply to demand by optimising production schedules, sourcing decisions, and inventory deployment.
-Handles multi-echelon supply networks with constrained and unconstrained planning modes.
+Handles multi-echelon supply networks with constrained and unconstrained modes.

 Response and Supply.
 Short-term planning for order promising and allocation.
 Determines available-to-promise (ATP) quantities and delivery dates based on current inventory, production schedules, and transportation capacity.